Meiker28/soccer-multitracking/README.md

 - MedianFlow
 - Mosse

-for more information see: https://broutonlab.com/blog/opencv-object-tracking
+For more information see: https://broutonlab.com/blog/opencv-object-tracking

 ## Experiment